georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 In order to change the group that the plugin syncs with, you must first connect your Geniuslink account using your API keys.
 Once you have done this, you can simply select the group you would like to use from the drop down menu under “Using Link Group” in the Amazon Link Engine Settings.
 If you leave this blank, the “Default” group in your Geniuslink Account will be used.

 = Will the ALE honor existing Associates IDs? =
 Yes.
-To honor existing Associates IDs, simply select the “Honor Existing Associate IDs” checkbox under the Amazon Link Engine settings.
+By default, the ALE will honor any existing Associates IDs that are already added to the link.

-* This is great for blogs that have multiple editors with multiple Amazon Associates IDs to keep track of clicks, commissions, etc. per editor.
+* This will ensure that you still earn the affiliate commissions you deserve on your existing affiliate links within your site.
+In addition, this is great for blogs that have multiple editors with multiple Amazon Associates IDs to keep track of clicks, commissions, etc. per editor.
 By selecting this option the ALE will honor any existing Associates IDs already within links on the site, ensuring those editors continue to get the credit they deserve for helping you earn those affiliate commissions.

-* **Please note:** By default the plugin will overwrite any IDs within your site with the ones you’ve added in your GeoRiot account.
-You must select the “Honor Existing Associate IDs” checkbox in order to honor existing IDs.
+* If you would like to toggle this on or off, simply uncheck the “Honor Existing Associate IDs” checkbox in the Amazon Link Engine settings under "Advanced Settings".

 = Is the Amazon Link Engine compatible with other affiliate tools? =